dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 </ContentPage>
 ```

 In this example, the page's `BindingContext` is a `DecimalKeypadViewModel`.
-The `Entry` property of this viewmodel is bound to the `Text` property of a `Label`.
+The <xref:Microsoft.Maui.Controls.Entry> property of this viewmodel is bound to the `Text` property of a `Label`.
 All the `Button` objects are bound to commands in the viewmodel: `ClearCommand`, `BackspaceCommand`, and `DigitCommand`.
 The 11 buttons for the 10 digits and the decimal point share a binding to `DigitCommand`.
 The `CommandParameter` distinguishes between these buttons.
 The value set to `CommandParameter` is generally the same as the text displayed by the button except for the decimal point, which for purposes of clarity is displayed with a middle dot character:

 :::image type="content" source="media/commanding/decimalkeyboard.png" alt-text="Decimal keyboard.":::

-The `DecimalKeypadViewModel` defines an `Entry` property of type `string` and three properties of type `ICommand`:
+The `DecimalKeypadViewModel` defines an <xref:Microsoft.Maui.Controls.Entry> property of type `string` and three properties of type `ICommand`:

 ```csharp
 public class DecimalKeypadViewModel : INotifyPropertyChanged